johnfire/reprepro-bundle-tools/docs/ConfigurationReference.md

 This page describes the means we have to customize the reprepro-bundle-tools and the resulting dynamic reprepro configuration to your own needs.

-There are currently the following kinds of configuration mechanism's that can be
+There are currently the following kinds of configuration mechanisms that can be
 used:

 * [Templates](#templates) for the